 The doctor then proceeded to show Emily little blue balls that were being removed from underneath her gums as well as in between her teeth.

 These microbeads are plastic beads found in Crest toothpastes and other products as well.
 There purpose is to supposedly improve the cleaning ability of the paste.
+A root canal is a very routine treatment, as you’d see if you click to view site here.
+So the last thing you would expect to find out is that you have plastic beads trapped in your mouth.

 These things end up getting stuck rather than being washed away with water.
 When they do get spit out and go down the drain, it turns out these plastic beads are then eventually unleashed in open waters where fish end up ingesting them.